connect by dots question type (Feature #190)

 In the end I would still want to use a separate answer sheet to stick to one paper to scan per student.

-Updated by Pieter Van den Hombergh almost 11 years ago
+Updated by Pieter Van den Hombergh over 11 years ago

 It is even thinkable that the students get the items, matrix and descriptions on separate sheets, so that they can put item and descriptions on either side of that matrix and have the